RedneckHutch/SIEM-Logging/README.md

 Select the destination port to which the mirrored traffic is sent.
 Select to mirror traffic received, traffic sent, or both.<br />

-SPAN can also be enabled in the CLI:<br />
+SPAN can also be enabled in the CLI:
     ```
     config system virtual-switch
     edit <port>